Spot quiz! See how many of these calculations you get right. No calculator necessary.

 If you got all of them correct without finger-counting, without drops of nervous sweat rolling down your neck, and without asking any questions on StackOverflow, then congratulations.
 You are an Übermensch of calculation, and there is nothing for you to learn here.

-If not, then you've fallen victim to one of the 2 hard problems* in computer science: the off-by-1 error.
+If not, then you've fallen victim to one of the 2 hard problems1 in computer science: the off-by-1 error.

 Off-by-1 errors have been written about since before Jesus Christ.
 At the latest, they were mentioned by a Roman named Vitruvius, who served in the army of Julius Caesar.
 He was talking about the number of fenceposts around a temple, but the principle is the same.
-The problem is old and wily, and you shouldn't feel bad if it caught you out.
+The problem is old, and you shouldn't feel bad if it caught you out.

 The good news is that there's a simple, easy-to-remember formula that applies to all of the above calculations.
 Once you've learned it, you'll never again suffer from this particular brand of off-by-1 horror.
 Nor will you miscount the number of days until Aunt Catherine's birthday.